jgiang/blog/_posts/2015-07-05-recursion.md

 Here comes the new stuff.
 Let's try to work our way from the iterative algorithm to a recursive one.

-##Recursive Approach
+## Recursive Approach
 So we want to call the function within its own body...
 Seems like the code within the function is going to be executed multiple times... like the body of the loop in our iterative approach!
 Likewise, our function body should be manipulating the data available to it (the input to the function) to get closer to a result.
 But where does the recursive call come in?

 Here's how it goes:
-The function body should manipulate the input (do what it needs to do with the input) and then make a recursive call with simpler input.
-Assume the recursive call for this simpler/smaller problem will work and use its result to solve the bigger problem.
+The function body should manipulate the input (do what it needs to do) and then make a recursive call with simpler input.
+Assume the recursive call for this simple/smaller problem will work and use its result to solve the bigger problem.
 Each recursive call needs to return its result so that it can be used in the bigger picture.
-Since we count on the recursive call to give us a partial solution, we call this part our "leap of faith".
+Since we count on the resucrice call to give us a partial solution, we cann this part our "leap of faith".

 So far, the function will do whatever it does until it calls itself, then the new function call will execute all the code before *its* recursive call... etc. Hopefully